tranthanhbinh2255/tranthanhbinh2255/README.md

+## Github

-Hi there! [emoji] Welcome to my Github [emoji]
+Hi there! :wave: Welcome to my Github :wave:

-**ABOUT BINH TRAN:**
+**ABOUT BINH TRAN**

-Full stack developer since 2015
+* Full stack developer since 2015
-Have been working with multi-national clients from Singapore, Ukraine, China, Austria and UK [flag emoji] My Tech Stack:
+* Have been working with multi-national clients from Singapore, Ukraine, China, Austria and UK [flag emoji]
+* My Tech Stack:
-• Infrastructure: AWS, Docker, Kubernetes
+   - Infrastructure: AWS, Docker, Kubernetes
-• Backend: Django, ExpressJs, NestJs,
+   - Backend: Django, ExpressJs, NestJs,
-• Frontend: ReactJS & React Native
+   - Frontend: ReactJS & React Native
-• Database: MongoDB, PostgreSQL & MySQL,ElasticSearch
+   - Database: MongoDB, PostgreSQL & MySQL,ElasticSearch

-**MY PORFOLIO:**
+**MY PORFOLIO**

-**1. PUBLISHED ON THE NEWS**:
+**1. PUBLISHED ON THE NEWS:**

 https://tuoitrenews.vn/news/features/20210825/vietnamesebuilt-mobile-solution-provides-remote-diagnosis-care-for-covid19-patients/62759.html
 https://www.channelnewsasia.com/singapore/autonomous-robot-delivery-punggol-imda-otsaw-camello-321246

 **2. OTHER SUCCESSFUL PROJECTS:**

-[FG] Enterprise Data Management
+**[FG] Enterprise Data Management**

 We built is an internal staff portal to consolidate data from many different sources for Real Estate industry.
 Staff can retrieve information about invoices, clients, contacts, connections made between internal staffs and clients.
 Moreover, they can also contribute to the data pool themselves.
 This portal allows staff to leverage data retrieval and data analytic to improve their work quality.

-Tech Stack:
+**Tech Stack:**

-Infrastructure: AWS, Docker, Jenkin CI/CD
+- Infrastructure: AWS, Docker, Jenkin CI/CD
-BE: Nestjs, MongoDB, ElasticSearch
+- BE: Nestjs, MongoDB, ElasticSearch

 Customer: UK based enterprise